Analyzing your prompt, please hold on...

 |

-In this method, we use the Aspose.Cells API only to do the task.
+In this method, we use only the Aspose.Cells API to perform the task.

 const path = require("path");